 Whangaraupo Netball Club will use funds from LPC’s sponsorship programme to purchase new uniforms that will be used at the South Island Maori Netball Tournament.

 LPC granted sponsorship to the Rolleston Scout Group to aid its participation in the 21st New Zealand Scout Jamboree, held in Blenheim from December 29 to January 7.
 Funds will be used to transport a shipping container full of equipment to the national scouting event.

 St John Selwyn Central Area Committee

-LPC is a platinum sponsor for St John Selwyn Central Area Committee’s fundraising initiative to build a new ambulance centre in Rolleston.
-The development of the new base, on the corner of Kidman Street and Norman Kirk Drive, includes the refurbishment of an existing building and the construction of a garage to house two to three vehicles.
+LPC was a platinum sponsor for the St John Selwyn Central Area Committee’s fundraising initiative to build a new ambulance centre in Rolleston.
+The development includes refurbishment of an existing building and the construction of a garage to house two to three vehicles.
 The new centre allows for an ambulance to run 24 hours a day and a community based learning centre.